OracleMatrix/social-media-api/README.md

 ## 📚 API Documentation

-The API documentation is available at `/api-docs` when the server is running.
-It provides detailed information about all available endpoints, request/response formats, and authentication requirements.
+This project includes comprehensive API documentation powered by **Swagger (OpenAPI)**.
+When the server is running, you can access the interactive Swagger UI at the `/api-docs` endpoint.
+This documentation provides detailed information about all available endpoints, request and response formats, authentication requirements, and allows you to test the API directly from the browser.

+Swagger support ensures that the API is well-documented, easy to understand, and simple to integrate with other services or frontend applications.

 ## 🔗 Related Projects